baraqheart/DevOpsProjects/README.md

 - project_1 : Host a static website locally
 - project_2 : Host a wordpress site locally
-- project_3 : Automate the a multi tier application deployment locally
+- project_3 : Automate the deployment of a multi-tier application locally
 - project_4 : Deploy a simple website on ec2
 - project_5 : Host a static website on s3
 - project_6: Deploy wordpress site on ec2
 - project_7: lift and shift project for a multi tier website
-- project_8t: Containerize a simple website or vm
+- project_8: Containerize a simple website and a flask application on virtual machine
-- project_9: containerize  a multi-tier project
+- project_9: containerize a multi-tier dynamic web application
-- project_10 : containarize a js application
+- project_10 : containarize an enterprise application application
 - project_11 : CICD project with jenkins
-- project_12 : CICD project on AWS
+- project_12 : CICD project on AWS 1
+- project_13 : CICD project on AWS 2
-- project_13 : build SErverless web application
+- project_14 : build SErverless web application
-- project_14 : deploy jenkins, sonarqube and nexus on ec2 servers
+- project_15 : deploy jenkins, sonarqube and nexus on ec2 servers
-- project_15 :connect slack notification to project_nine
+- project_16 : connect slack notification to project_nine
-- project_16 :
+- project_17 :
 - project_18 :
 - project_19 :
 - project_20 :
-- project_21 :